Lien van Geel

 • Reception

-Lien Van Geel received her Ph.D. in Classics in October 2022 from Columbia University, where she continued as an Early Career Fellow in 2022-2023 and as a Lecturer in the discipline of Classics for the 2023-2024 academic year.
+Lien Van Geel received her Ph.D. in Classics in October 2022 from Columbia University, where she continued as an Early Career Fellow in 2022-2023 and as a Lecturer in the discipline of Classics for the 2024-2025 academic year.
 Her research and teaching focus on Latin and Greek Literature from the late Republic and the early Empire and extend to women and gender studies and reception in the Renaissance.

 Her primary research project, provisionally titled “Crafting Roman Women in Plutarch’s Parallel Lives,” has developed from her dissertation titled “Soror Augusti: the Literary Lives and Afterlives of Octavia Minor” (advisors: Katharina Volk and Gareth Williams; defended in June 2022).

-Her book project, “Crafting Roman Women in Plutarch’s Parallel Lives,” is under contract with Bloomsbury Academic.
+This book project, “Crafting Roman Women in Plutarch’s Parallel Lives,” is under contract with Bloomsbury Academic.
 The aim of this book is to answer the following questions: how does Plutarch create his Roman women; how does his literary approach compare to that of other historiographers; and how does it affect these women’s reception?
+Similarly, in the second strand in her research stemming from her dissertation, she currently has a proposal under review for a study of the representations of the imperial family of early Julio-Claudians, particularly the female members directly surrounding emperor Augustus, in Augustan poetry.